VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 </appSettings>
 ```

-The server-side validation occurs in the controller before the command
+The server-side validation occurs in the controller before it sends the
-is sent.
+command.
 The following code sample from the **RegistrationController**
 class shows how the controller uses the **IsValid** property to validate
 the command.
 Remember that this example uses an instance of the command
 as the model.